crdrisko/nd-grad/Comp_Chem/HW/HW 5.md

 b) The magnetic moment was 0.0001, telling me something about this calculation was off.
 Since the oxygen atom has two unpaired electrons, we'd expect the magnetic moment to be 2.0.

-c) The results of these calcualtions are shown in **Table 3.1** for the up-spin electrons and **Table 3.2** for the down-spin electrons.
+c) The results of these calculations are shown in **Table 3.1** for the up-spin electrons and **Table 3.2** for the down-spin electrons.
 Because the magnetic moment didn't make much sense of oxygen, I'd expect these occupancies to be off too.
 I'd have to try some other input flags and parameters to see if I couldn't get the calculation where I think it should be (i.e. a magnetic moment of 2).

 **Code 3.1:** Python script to run the Oxygen atom VASP calculation.